This brown sugar pound cake with caramel glaze is dense, rich, and incredibly sweet, as most things Southern tend to be.

 - 1 teaspoon vanilla extract

-- 4. Quickly scrape the batter into the prepared pan and bake at 325°F (160°C) for 1 hour and 10 minutes (55 to 60 minutes for loaf pans), or until the cake is nicely browned at the edges, springs back when touched lightly at the center, and a wooden skewer inserted in the center comes out clean.
+- Quickly scrape the batter into the prepared pan and bake for 1 hour and 10 minutes (55 to 60 minutes for loaf pans), or until the cake is nicely browned at the edges, springs back when touched lightly at the center, and a wooden skewer inserted in the center comes out clean.

-- 7. Stir well, remove from the heat, and add the sifted confectioners’ sugar and the vanilla.
+- Stir well, remove from the heat, and then stir in the confectioners’ sugar and vanilla.
 Beat well with a mixer, whisk, or spoon for 1 or 2 minutes, until the glaze thickens and loses a little of its shine.
+Use immediately.

-- 8. Use at once.
-If the glaze hardens, stir in 1 or 2 spoonfuls of evaporated milk to soften it.
+- If using the glaze, drizzle over the cake.
+(If the glaze hardens during drizzling, stop and stir in 1 or 2 spoonfuls of evaporated milk to soften it.)
+Slice and serve.

 It’s like a praline in the body of a cake.
 The buttery and nutty crust that formed on the outside of the cake was almost crunchy, while the texture on the inside was smooth, dense, and moist like a good pound cake should be.
 If you want to take this cake right over the top, serve it with buttered pecan ice cream while it’s still a little warm.
 This recipe is an easy and delectable twist on the venerable pound cake.

 I made this brown sugar pound cake today.
 I always have these ingredients on hand, so I appreciated the fact that I did not have to go out and shop for ingredients.
-The flavor is spot-on - exactly what you would expect from a pound cake that uses a pound of brown sugar.
-That said, it has a rich, deep almost caramel-like appearance and flavor and is not overly sweet.
-I did not make the optional glaze, which I'm sure would make the cake much sweeter.
+The flavor is spot-on—exactly what you would expect from a pound cake that uses a pound of brown sugar.
+That said, it has a rich, deep almost caramel-like appearance and flavor and isn’t overly sweet.
+I did not make the optional glaze, which I’m sure would make the cake much sweeter.